The Atiyah-Bott formula and connectivity in chiral Koszul duality: Turning Koszul duality into an equivalence

 \subsection{The case of $\Lie$- and $\ComCoAlg$-algebras inside $\Vect$}

 We will now prove the following \begin{thm} $\Chev$ and $\Prim[-1]$ give rise to a pair of mutually inverse functors

 \end{thm}

-\begin{rmk} Since $\Chev$ is defined as a colimit, it is easy to see that $\Chev|_{\Lie(\Vect^{\leq -1})}$ lands in the correct subcategory cut out by the connectivity assumption $\Vect^{\leq -2}$.
-However, a priori, the same is not obvious for $\Prim[-1]$, being defined as a limit.
-It is, however, clear from the proof below that this in fact holds. \end{rmk}
+\begin{rmk} Since $\Chev$ is defined as a colimit, it is easy to see that $\Chev|_{\Lie(\Vect^{\leq -1})}$ lands in the correct subcategory cut out by the connectivity assumption $\Vect^{\leq -2}$ (the extra shift to the left is due to~\eqref{eq:Chev_and_Bar}).
+It is, however, not a priori obvious for $\Prim[-1]$, being defined as a limit.
+Nonetheless, this fact is a direct consequence of Lemma~\ref{lem:vec_case_stability} and Corollary~\ref{cor:vec_case_from_coBar_to_coBarm}. \end{rmk}

-\begin{rmk} Unless otherwise specified, our functors will be automatically restricted to the subcategories with the appropriate connectivity conditions.
+\begin{rmk} Unless otherwise specified, when it makes sense our functors will be automatically restricted to the subcategories with the appropriate connectivity conditions.
 For example, we will write $\Chev$ instead of $\Chev|_{\Lie(\Vect^{\leq -1})}$ in most cases. \end{rmk}

 \begin{rmk} Note that Theorem~\ref{thm:equivalence_koszul_vec_case} can be proved more generally for a presentable symmetric monoidal stable infinity category with a $t$-structure satisfying some mild properties.
 The pair of operad and co-operad $\Lie$ and $\ComCoAlg$ could also be made more general.
-The curious readers could take a look at the remarks at the end of this subsection. \end{rmk}
+See Remarks~\ref{rmk:general_category} and~\ref{rmk:general_operads}. \end{rmk}

-We follow a similar strategy as in~\cite{francis_chiral_2011}.
-Namely, to prove that $\Chev$ and $\Prim[-1]$ are mutually inverse functors, it suffices to show that the left adjoint functor, $\Chev$, is fully-faithful, and the right adjoint functor, $\Prim[-1]$ is conservative.
+To prove that $\Chev$ and $\Prim[-1]$ are mutually inverse functors, it suffices to show that the left adjoint functor, $\Chev$, is fully-faithful, and the right adjoint functor, $\Prim[-1]$ is conservative.
+We start with the following result, whose proof is carried out in \S\ref{subsubsec:proof_lem_Prim[-1]_is_good_Vec_case} after some preparation.